Clothoid helices obtained via the Lie-Darboux method: Conclusions

 \section{Conclusions}

-Clothoid helices, including phase-shifted counterparts, have been introduced via the Lee-Darboux method and some of their features have been discussed.
-In general, other types of three-dimensional curves can be obtained in this way, but this depends crucially on setting the general solution of the Riccati equation in the appropriate rational form.
+Clothoid helices, including their phase-shifted counterparts, have been derived via the Lie-Darboux method and some of their geometric features have been analyzed.
+In general, other types of three-dimensional curves can be obtained in this way, but this depends crucially on casting the general solution of the Riccati equation in the appropriate rational form.

 \ms